Aliases for NR1D2 Gene

 GeneCards Summary for NR1D2 Gene

 NR1D2 (Nuclear Receptor Subfamily 1 Group D Member 2) is a Protein Coding gene.
-Among its related pathways are Nuclear Receptor transcription pathway and Circadian rythm related genes.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and steroid hormone receptor activity.
+Among its related pathways are Gene Expression and Circadian rythm related genes.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and steroid hormone receptor activity.
 An important paralog of this gene is NR1D1.